tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 >"Junkspace is post-existential; it makes you uncertain where you are, obscures where you go, undoes where you were."

 The essay uses the airport as the first spaces to become Junkspace.
-Out of time and out of place they become everywhere and nowhere.
+Out of time and out of place, the airport becomes everywhere and nowhere.
 But our experience of space has been transformed once again - because every space now is a dual-space.
-The space we inhabit physically and the corresponding digital space that we consume.
 Wherever we are, we are also in digital space.
-Our physical space - junkspace - is now just backdrop for an equivalent junk-digital-space.
+Our physical space - junkspace - is now just a backdrop for an equivalent junk-digital-space.
+The airport, once bastion of large bright shared screens is now just a row of seats with faces slumped into our personal screens.

+Every physical space is now secondary - there is no physical space left that is the primary place we are.
+We are always primarily in digital space and secondarily in physical space.

+We are never more than 60cm away from our phones, check them 20 times a minute, spend 5 hours a day using them and they're larger in our field of vision than a movie screen.
+Yes, physical space has been conquered.

+Perhaps the shower is the only place left to us that is out of reach of screens.

 How do we understand where we are in digital space?
 It's feeds.
-Every commercialized, flattened, colonized part of digital space is now feeds - junk-feeds.
+Every commercialized, flattened, colonized part of digital space is now a feed - junk-feeds.
 Junkfeeds.

 In this way - junkspace has been digitized and replaced by the screens in our hands.
 From Junkspace to Junkfeeds.

+Junkfeeds are post-human, radical, tech-utopias that pollute our knowledge and police our information.

+Once recognized as the great frontier of architecture and modernism, junkspace is now just space.
+It has been fed into the machine and overrun by junkfeeds.

 As we shift into the 22nd century we will pretend "things are getting better".
 The architecture and space of Junkspace will get better - fewer screens, tastefully designed.
 Because junkspace is no longer junkspace it's just space.
 Background space.
 The star of the show is Junkfeeds.

-## Feeds flattened time
+## Orienting in digital space via the feed

-Digital space has no edges.
+The problem started because digital space has no edges.
 Craigmod writes:

 >Edges are about feeling as much as seeing.
 With edges comes a sense of weight.
 And with that comes the ability to feel — physically and psychically.
 And with that, a better understanding of what we've built and where we've been. https://craigmod.com/journal/digital_physical/

-Meditate on the opposite - the lack of edges denotes a lack of feeling.
-A desensitized experience.
-The feed - an edgeless, infinite thing - desensitizes.
-Removes our feeling and replaces it with consuming.

-So how do you experience an infinite plain?
-There must be some logic, some structure.
-Time was the first logic - the first attempt at an edge-like structure.
-So the reverse-chronological-feed spread like a virus.
-First in blogs then to apps, then to platforms.

-At first feeds felt like a natural and pleasing structure.
-Hey look how easy it is to use!
-Everything just flows through the feed.

-## Humans are bad at making feeds

-If you look at a feed like a platform - humans are a poor way to make a feed.
-They're too slow, too careful.
-The average user checks their phone every 2 minutes and they bounce between apps before putting their device of horrors back in thier pocket.
-This constant always-on checking is too much consumption for humans to handle.
-The platforms run out of content.

-The answer?
-Curated feeds - things start appearing in your feed as tangential content.

-But the commercialized platforms need to grow - and they need to increase the throughput of the stream.
-So time becomes political.
-Junktime -

-We consume faster than we create - we go on vacation.
-We need breaks to heal.
-But

-Facebook rolls out the algorithmic feed - then everything else follows.
+This can be re-framed as the lack of edges: Edgelessness is about lack of feeling and not seeing.
+Without edges is a sense of weightlessness - the loss of ability to feel physically and emotionally.

+Digital edge-less spaces creates a lack of feeling and a disorientation.

+The answer to this is the feed: a way for us to reorient ourselves around something.
+Not around an edge of "space" (because digital space is infinite) but around the edge of "time".
+By orienting everything around the feed of objects sorted by time we regain some logic - some sense of an "edge".
+The edge of time.

+The reverse-chronological-feed created a logic in infinite space to orient by.
+An edge-like structure.

 ## Feeds drained of humans

+The reverse-chronological-feed began on blogs.
+Websites that required effort to update, posted via RSS that created slow-moving chunks of information.

+Technology and platforms upended it.
+As technology becomes quicker (remember when you had to boot up a computer?) boot-less, always-on, always-with-us screens became the norm at the same time that platforms began coopting the feeds as their own.

+Facebook was the first - add your entire phone book!
+We began to stuff our feeds with junk - the sources which used to be the selected, slow-moving websites became the mass-selected faces of everyone we've ever met.

+The feed is crammed with more sources, that are able to post ever smaller chunks, to devices that we check increasingly often.

+It quickly becomes apparent to the platforms that these reverse-chronological feeds are no longer working.

+Facebook is the first to blink - they move to the "news feed" that is algorithmically ranked and ordered.

+The feed - once oriented around time - becomes disorienting.
+Where once there was a logic there is quicksand - no way to know or be sure of anything or anyone.
+Why this piece of content?
+Why now?
+What am I not seeing?

+This is the moment that feeds began to become junkfeeds.
+With the logic removed the platforms are free to accelerate the disorientation.

 But even algorithmically curated feeds are not fast enough.
 Platforms need to remove humans entirely from the process to keep up with our insatiable appetite.